By 911 Pain Management | March 15th, 2022 | Pain Management

 1. Epidural Steroid Injection

-Epidural steroid injections (ESIs) are a frequently used option for those dealing with lower back pain, but may potentially help with upper back and neck pain as well.
+Epidural steroid injections (ESIs) are a frequently used option for those dealing with lower back pain, but may potentially help with upper back as well.
 These injections have been used for decades and are named as such because they involve injecting a local anesthetic and steroid into the epidural space surrounding the spinal cord and nerve root.

 In essence, this pain management injection: